KittyGiraudel/site/_posts/2022-01-04-30-frontend-tips.md

 5. Use an incremental approach as much as possible.
 Don’t prematurely optimize.
 Things don’t start perfect.
 Write that crappy code.
 Copy paste some stuff.
 Make it work first.
 Once it works and you get it, improve it, clean it up, polish it.
 Or not, sometimes it’s also fine!

 6. Set up [Prettier](https://prettier.io/) wherever you can, no matter what configuration you choose.
 Life is too short to argue about coding style.
 Automate that stuff so your code reviews are actually interesting and valuable.
-Don’t turn people into human linters — it’s costly and ineffective.
+Don’t turn people into human linters—it’s costly and ineffective.

 7. It eventually becomes interesting to know a bit about setting up automated deployment or perhaps even testing.
 No rush, and no big deal if you don’t know much about it.
 But it did come in handy for me to learn about continuous integration & deployment.